iamshihab2020/omnicore-web/omnicore-backend/README.md

 3. Frontend stores tokens and includes them in subsequent API requests
 4. Access token is used for authentication and authorization
 5. Refresh token is used to obtain a new access token when it expires
+6. For authenticated requests to tenant-specific endpoints, the `X-Tenant-Slug` header is included

+## Tenant Utilities

+We provide utility functions to make working with tenants easier:

+- `TenantContextManager`: Helper class for tenant operations
+- Methods for tenant filtering, role checking, and more

+For detailed documentation on these utilities, see [tenant-utils.md](docs/tenant-utils.md).

 ## License